 Commission advises on post-Brexit Detergents Regulation

 The European Commission has published guidance for companies on the EU’s Detergents Regulation after Brexit.
-Subject to any transitional arrangement, EU rules on detergents will no longer apply in Britain from 30 March 2019.
+Subject to any transitional arrangement, EU rules on detergents will no longer apply in the UK following Brexit.
 A report, entitled: Brexit – guidance to stakeholders on impact in the field of detergents, gives information on: responsibilities for importers; labelling; and approved laboratories.
 Please see guidance: http://ec.europa.eu/growth/content/brexit-%E2%80%93-guidance-stakeholders-impact-field-detergents_en